gravity-doc/gravity-doc.github.io/status.md

 The following commands provide the status of job queue system.

-`pestat` can provide the CPU and memory usage of all the nodes.
+`pestat` provides the CPU and memory usage of all the nodes.
 ```bash
 [testuser@GRAVITY:~]:pestat
 node	 state	 load	 pmem	 ncpu	 mem	 resi	 usrs	 tasks	 jobids/users